elcapitansammy/dnd_obsidian_sam/DM Notes/Sam's character/Notes.md

-kawana tenahou - book store dude aainaye - my skeleton partner yaj kumar - guy that works in the archieve in the office festival of colors the first day of the moon of the tree
+kawana tenahou - book store dude aainaye - my skeleton partner yaj kumar - guy that works in the archieve in the office festival of colours the first day of the moon of the tree

 mulani: the in of the root in the entertainement 3242 food and loging - owner ramesh